New student information

 Arrival

-The Department of Computer Science recommends that new graduate students arrive at least one week before the start of classes.
+It's recommended for new graduate students to arrive at least one week before the start of classes.
 This allows time to settle in, complete any necessary orientation activities, and prepare for the semester.
-Additionally, the Academic Calendar provides important dates and deadlines, including:
+Additionally, the Virginia Tech Academic Calendar provides important dates and deadlines, including:

 Funding